Sergey Nivens - Fotolia

 To meet these demands, many companies are moving to event-driven architectures to handle large volumes of streaming data, leaning on distributed streaming platforms like Apache Kafka, ActiveMQ, Apache Pulsar and Amazon Kinesis.
 They're seeking to not only help citizen data scientists make decisions more quickly but also to open up more analytics use cases.

-"There are exciting new analytics use cases, like customer-360 and hyper-personalized real-time offers, that simply don't work with stale data," said Jack Mardack, a vice president at Actian.
+"There are exciting new analytics use cases, like customer-360 and hyper-personalized real-time offers, that simply don't work with stale data," said Jack Mardack, a vice president at database and data integration vendor Actian.
 "This blurs the lines between traditionally separate transactional databases and data warehouses and places new demands on the data management infrastructure, where real-time availability is now a requirement."

-The point is that real-time data becomes a liability rather than an asset if it's not validated at speed.
+The point is, though, that real-time data becomes a liability rather than an asset if it's not properly validated and governed at speed.

 Putting an emphasis on data governance

 Establishing strong data governance for self-service analytics is at the heart of addressing data quality issues that hamper effective citizen data scientists.
-It's also crucial for ensuring that citizen data scientists' activities don't devolve into security and compliance nightmares.
+It's also crucial for ensuring that the activities of citizen data scientists don't devolve into security and compliance nightmares.

 "When enabling and managing citizen data scientists, governance should be a high priority," said Jen Underwood, an independent consultant and former senior director at machine learning vendor DataRobot, where she was in charge of product marketing for citizen data science uses.
 "For organizations in highly regulated industries -- financial services, pharmaceutical or biotechnology and energy -- effective data management solutions for supporting legal and regulatory compliance, mitigating risk and improving efficiency are simply not negotiable."

 The good news is that data access policies for citizen data scientists don't have to be revolutionary.
-These policies can evolve from and mirror similar policies that organizations have been rolling out for self-service business intelligence enterprise functions.
+These policies can evolve from and mirror similar policies that organizations have been rolling out for enterprise self-service BI functions.